加利谷 | கால்டிகாட்

 |Opened||8 Oct 2011 (CCL)

 The station gets its name from the nearby Caldecott Hill Estate, despite it being some distance away from the station.
-Caldecott Hill is home to private houses and the Caldecott Broadcast Centre, synonymous with the growth of the local media industry, and originally named after British colonial administrator Sir Andrew Caldecott.
+Caldecott Hill is home to private houses and the former Caldecott Broadcast Centre, synonymous with the growth of the local media industry, and originally named after British colonial administrator Sir Andrew Caldecott.

 Caldecott Station serves residential areas at both Caldecott Hill and Toa Payoh West, along with landscape nurseries and florists along Thomson Road, and a mix of special needs schools and organizations in the vicinity.